sanghoiscoding/SanghoKim.github.io/_pages/about_einstein.md

 Note: I will be heading to Austin, TX for my Exchange year at the Universituy of Texas at Austin Computer Science department, starting from Fall 2025 to Spring 2026.

-I am currently doing my undergraduate research position, advised by [Prof. Sangmin Lee](https://sites.google.com/view/sangmin-lee/home).
+I am currently doing my undergraduate research position at [Pixel Lab](https://sites.google.com/view/pixel-lab-ai/home?authuser=0) advised by [Prof. Sangmin Lee](https://sites.google.com/view/sangmin-lee/home).

 **My research domains** are as follows: